-It’s worth timing your visit over lunch, as their Thunderbird Cafe has some tasty Indigenous-inspired options with a modern twist, like their bannock tacos and venison chili.
+It’s worth timing your visit over lunch, as their Thunderbird Cafe has some tasty Indigenous-inspired options with a modern twist, like their bannock tacos and venison chilli.
 And if you’re looking for a keepsake or gift, their shop has some beautifully crafted carvings, jewelry and kitchen items.

 They often have a rotating exhibit in the upper gallery and for a broader way to connect while you’re here take a read of How to Experience Indigenous Culture In and Around Whistler.

 5. Hike in the Rain(forest)

 Unless you’re a wicked witch of some kind you don’t melt in the rain.
 Grab some waterproofs and brave the elements; the fall views and the fresh air will make it worth your while.

 We collated some of our favourite fall viewpoints last year in The Best Fall Views in Whistler and of course, some of them require a hike to get to them.
 We also have some tips for when it drips in Hiking in the Rain.

 It’s a little-known fact that there’s actually a pirate ship underneath Skiers Plaza in Whistler Village; currently, there’s also an underwater lair, gold mine and a buried cabin there too.
 We are of course referring to Escape!
 Whistler, a great indoor activity for rainy days, date nights, or a family bonding session.